-1.7.2 Severe Weather- Organisational Emergency Response Systems
+1.8.4 Severe Weather

-Following the receipt of Severe Weather Warnings, Cork County Council's Severe Weather Assessment Team (SWAT) convene to assess the likely level of response the situation requires based on the severity of the weather forecast and weather warnings, tidal surge warnings from the OPW, local knowledge of particular catchments and coastal areas, antecedent conditions, flood alerts from the ESB and/or information from any Flood Warning Systems in place.
+Following the receipt of Severe Weather Warnings, Cork County Council's Severe Weather Assessment Team (SWAT) convene to assess the likely level of response the situation requires based on the severity of the weather forecast and weather warnings, tidal surge warnings from the OPW, local knowledge of catchments and coastal areas, antecedent conditions, flood alerts from the ESB and/or information from any Flood Warning Systems in place.
 The situation is continuously assessed by Cork County Council throughout the duration of the severe weather alert.